-Danes buy still more kitchen hardware.
-Today half of all households have a tumble dryer, which is a doubling since 1990.
-60 per cent of Danish households have a dishwasher, which was true of only 29 per cent in 1990. ••• A decreasing part of the income of a Danish household is spent on food, beverages and tobacco, while an increasing part is spent on consumption of almost everything else.
-In the recent 30 years, the consumption of food and beverages has decreased from constituting 28 to 16 per cent of total consumption.
-During the same period, our consumption on dwellings, including rent and heating, has increased from 22 to 29 per cent.
+A decreasing part of the income of a Danish household is spent on food, beverages and tobacco, while an increasing part is spent on consumption of almost everything else.
+In the recent 30 years, the consumption of food and beverages has decreased from constituting 26 per cent to 15 per cent of total consumption.
+During the same period, our consumption on dwellings, including rent and heating, has increased from 21 to 26 per cent.
 One of the reasons is that wealth has grown and that each individual household has, consequently, more money for goods which were previously considered luxurious.